felipensp/itrace/README.md

 -C, --comments    Show comments after disassembled instruction -h, --help        Show this help
--i, --ignore-libs Disable tracing of libraries segments -m, --maps        Show the maps file after execution -n, --max-inst    Max number of instruction to trace -o, --offset      Address to start tracing
+-i, --ignore-libs Disable tracing of libraries segments -I, --show-count  Show the number of instructions executed -m, --maps        Show the maps file after execution -n, --max-inst    Max number of instruction to trace -o, --offset      Address to start tracing
 -p, --pid         Attach to supplied pid
+-q, --quiet       Do not show default output
 -r, --show-regs   Dump registers on each instruction -s, --show-stack  Dump part of stack from top on each instruction -S, --syntax      Choose the syntax to be used on disassemble